 Vinyl flooring is usually resistant to moisture.
-It'll take any number of spills you can imagine and keep on going.
-The trouble starts when the persistent presence of moisture underneath the floor corrodes the vinyl floor adhesive, causing the edges of the flooring to pull away and possibly causing discoloration and stain rings in your vinyl flooring.
+It’ll take any number of spills you can imagine and keep on going.
+The trouble starts when the persistent presence of moisture underneath the floor corrodes the adhesive, causing the edges to pull away and possibly causing discoloration and stain rings.
 This moisture can come from any number of sources; some of them are commonly overlooked by flooring contractors.
-Installing vinyl flooring should involve thoroughly preparing the concrete subfloor and checking for any water sources that might infiltrate the vinyl flooring.
+Installation should involve thoroughly preparing the concrete subfloor and checking for any water sources that might infiltrate the vinyl.

 Installing Vinyl Flooring